 What goes in your brown bin?

-Check your collection calendar for your first brown bin collection of 2018.
+Check your collection calendar for your brown bin collection dates in 2018.

 Your brown bin is for the collection of garden waste.